LET LIFE TRAVEL THROUGH YOU

 By Mark O’Brien

 It’s no secret that Western society is obsessed with youth; or more specifically, the appearance of it.
-Our cultural anxiety around aging and the focused determination with which we veer away from the present moment in pursuit of a perpetually-distant future leaves us in a situation that’s a bit like staring down at our “smart” phones as we march into oncoming traffic—just plain stupid.
-To suggest that this oversight has profound implications for our personal lives, and the broader societies in which we live, would be an understatement.
+Our cultural anxiety around aging and the focused determination with which we veer away from the present moment in pursuit of a perpetually-distant future is a bit like staring down at our “smart” phones as we march into oncoming traffic—just plain stupid.
+This oversight has profound implications for our personal lives and the broader societies in which we live.

-Perhaps the greatest misfortune of living a life out of tune with our own ultimate demise is that the world we are busy co-creating with family, friends, children and colleagues is therefore a rather short-sighted one—and almost certainly a lot less fun.
+Perhaps the greatest misfortune of living a life out of tune with our own ultimate demise is that the world we are busy co-creating with family, friends, children and colleagues is likely to be a short-sighted one—and almost certainly, a lot less fun.

 A holiday worthy of the name

 Now let me be perfectly clear, I’m not suggesting that your new morning routine should incorporate a deep and sober contemplation of death prior to the first sip of coffee.
-Rather, I believe it is possible—and increasingly important to live a life that is in sync with death.
-As the Day of the Dead so beautifully teaches us, to honor death while we’re alive—only then do we have the opportunity to fully arrive in the present moment and live life to its fullest.
+Rather, I believe it is possible—and increasingly important to live a life that is “in-sync” with death.
+As the Day of the Dead so beautifully teaches us, to honor death while we’re alive—only then do we have the opportunity to fully arrive in the present moment and live our lives to their fullest.

 Dis-covering the Self